sormond/VCF_Assembler/README.md

 # VCF_Assembler
-A *programme* to modify VCF and FASTQ files
+A programme to create VCF files and convert FASTQ files to FASTA file format.

-This programme converts a fastq file to a fasta file and creates VCF files.

 ## Dependencies